ChronoSheets/ChronoSheets-Android-Client/docs/OrganisationGroupUsersApi.md

 //import ChronoSheetsClientLibApi.OrganisationGroupUsersApi;

 OrganisationGroupUsersApi apiInstance = new OrganisationGroupUsersApi();
 CSSetOrganisationGroupUsersRequest request = new CSSetOrganisationGroupUsersRequest(); // CSSetOrganisationGroupUsersRequest | A request object specifying which users belong to an organisation group.
-Make sure to specify the OrganisationGroup Id in the request object so that ChronoSheets knows which OrganisationGroup to update
+Make sure to specify the OrganisationGroup Id in the request object so that ChronoSheets knows which OrganisationGroup to update.
+CsvUserIds is a comma separated list of User Ids, e.g. 1,2,3,4
 String xChronosheetsAuth = "xChronosheetsAuth_example"; // String | The ChronoSheets Auth Token
 try {
     CSApiResponseBoolean result = apiInstance.organisationGroupUsersUpdateOrganisationGroupUsers(request, xChronosheetsAuth);